mkpgtr/NudgeAPI_MYSQL/readme.md

 ### New status code I used for the first time :

 1. 409 : 409 status code means CONFLICT.
-I used it when I had to throw an error message when something is already existing.
+I used it when I had to send a status code that says something is already existing.
 When a NUDGE is already existing about an EVENT, then there is no need to add another NUDGE about that same event.
 Right? that's when I felt it is appropriate to use status code 409.

 ### Features pending(work in progress):